 If you’re not familiar with LOV’s Summer Camp, here’s how it works:

-Every day at sign-in, your child will have their temperature checked (no-contact thermometers) and you’ll be asked whether the child is experiencing any cold/flu or other disease type symptoms.
-Children will NOT be allowed to attend if they have symptoms or elevated temperatures (+100⁰).
+Every day at sign-in, you’ll be asked whether your child is experiencing any cold/flu or other illness symptoms.
+Children will NOT be allowed to attend if they have visible symptoms, appear feverish, or indicate they are not feeling well.

-Every day when you arrive with your child, your daily check in procedures will include a wellness check, and your signature and daily emergency phone number on our sign-in list.
-Lists are generally organized by the child’s first name, or your 4-digit order number.
-Our leaders and staff will be there to help with your first sign-in.
-The process should go smoothly, as only 20 children will be checking into a single group area.
-We ask for your patience on your first day at Camp.
+Every day when you arrive with your child, your daily sign-in procedures will include your signature and daily emergency phone number on our sign-in list.
+Lists are generally organized by the child’s first name, or your registration order number (your payment receipt).

 As you check in your first day at Camp, we will collect your signed Liability Waiver forms.
 You can take care of this before camp begins – print the forms from our website, sign and scan or photograph them, and bring them to Camp your first day.
 Scanning/photo copies are recommended so you’ll be able to retain a copy for your records.
 Blank forms will also be available at the Camp.

-The camp is directed by Full-Time LOV staff members.
+The camp is directed by full-time LOV staff members.
 You can reach them by calling LOV at 510-793-5683.
-A part-time summer employee, the Camp Leader, runs operations at the Park.
-The Camp Leader has two part-time Assistant Leaders, and will also be assisted with a part-time COVID-19 monitor.
-Volunteers aged 15 and older will work with the children in their groups.
+You can identify our park staff and volunteers by their bright neon yellow shirts and hats.
+The Camp Leader and their assistant are part time summer employees.
+Volunteers aged 16 and older will work with the children in their groups.
 Employees and volunteers over the age of 18 have been background checked and fingerprinted.
 They’re fully trained in the procedures of the Camp.
 Thursdays, we will be joined by the youth club from the Newark Library who will lead the groups in activities.
-Their health is monitored by the Library staff.
+They are overseen by Library staff and assisted by our volunteers and leaders.

-Only registered campers will be allowed at Camp.
+Parents and siblings are welcome to enjoy the park while their children participate in Summer Camp activities.
+Only registered campers will be allowed to join in the Camp activities.
 Camp is held at a public park, and there will be other people besides campers there.
 We will keep the children within their groups and well away from any public related activities.

 Camp is all outdoors – there is plenty of shade which will be the primary areas we occupy at the Park.
 Races and many activities take place in bright sunlight areas.
 Bring a hat for your child if you have concerns about sun exposure.
 We discourage the use of sunscreen and other cosmetic products at camp.
 Mornings are sometimes cool.
 There is usually lots of sun by lunchtime.
 Please make sure your child is dressed appropriately for Camp.
 We do NOT have facilities at or after Camp to store your child’s personal belongings.
 We will have paper and plastic bags on hand for children to keep items in they wish to take home every day.
-Items left behind as the last Camper leaves each day will be thrown away.
-There will NOT be a lost-and-found bin kept at the Park.
+Items left behind as the last Camper leaves each day will be kept in a lost-and-found bin at the Park and must be claimed by the end of the day each Thursday – remaining items will be thrown away.

 All Campers must be fully potty trained to be at our Camp.
 Camp staff is not permitted to assist campers in any way while in the bathroom.
 We feel that children of these ages deserve privacy.
 We realize that “accidents” will happen.
 “Accidents,” by definition, are unusual incidents and should only occur infrequently.
 We ask that you please dress your child in clothing that will enable them to use the bathroom unassisted.
 No pull-ups are allowed.
 If your child has a bowel movement/urination accident, you will be called immediately to Camp to attend to your child and possibly take them home for the day at the staff’s discretion.
 Our Camp Leaders are kind and compassionate to your child at this time – we’ll do our best to minimize their discomfort, but we have limited cleanup capability at the Camp.
 Most importantly, our policy doesn’t allow staff members to clean and or wipe a child.
 If there are repeated bathroom incidents within the camp setting, your child will be unable to continue at our Camp.

 We have a central water station.
-Children will be brought to the station several times during the day in their groups.
-One person will pump the water from our 5-gal water bottles.
+Children will be brought to the station several times during the day in their groups, and also be able to get water anytime they’re thirsty.
 Water is available all day.
 Cups are new for every use.

 Camp lunch will be from 11:45 – 12:30 pm.
 Lunch is included and provided for every child in the program each day by the Federal Free Summer Lunch Program.
-It is administered by the Newark Unified School District Central Kitchens.
-LOV provides daily individually wrapped snacks and whole fruits.
-Campers can bring their own lunch and or snacks too.
+It is administered by the Newark Unified School District Central Kitchens who will provide us with a weekly menu – nutrition information is available upon request.
+LOV provides daily snacks and fruits.
+Campers can bring their own lunch and or snacks too, but we ask them not to share.
 They will still be offered a lunch if they wish to have two.

 There will be NO field trips or excursions.
-We will bring in outside vendors for certain activities that follow strict COVID-19 precautions.
+We will bring in outside vendors for certain activities at the park.

 Closed-toed shoes (no sandals), appropriately dressed for active outdoor play and messy art.
 A hat if you wish.
 We discourage ANY electronics, including cell phones.
 The Park leaders have phones for any emergency calls.
 We cannot control what your child is doing on their electronic devices while at Camp.
 Please leave them at home.
 If you want your child to use sunscreen, you must bring your own and your child must be able to apply it themselves.